Anik-Chakraborty/Zintlr-News/README.md

-# This is app is build by using react
+# This is app is build by react.js

 The website is live at  https://anik-chakraborty.github.io/zintlr-news/